Calcichew-D3 500 mg/200 IU Chewable Tablets

 Elimination: Vitamin D3 is excreted in faeces and urine.

 At doses far higher than the human therapeutic range teratogenicity has been observed in animal studies.
-There is further no information of relevance to the safety assessment in addition to what is stated in other parts of the SmPC.
+There is no further information of relevance to the safety assessment in addition to what is stated in other parts of the SmPC.

 Mono, di-fatty acid glycerides